 A platform that offers observability comes with all the benefits of mobile APM and mobile RUM plus so much more, including:

-- Full user journey (e.g. views/screens/activities, breadcrumbs, and webviews)
+- The full user journey (e.g., views/screens/activities, breadcrumbs, and webviews).

-- Advanced ANR detection and solving by capturing stack traces throughout every frozen interval
+- Advanced ANR detection and solving, through the capture of stack traces across every frozen interval.

 - Device state (e.g., CPU, memory, battery).